fangq/mmc/README.md

 ### Input files

+It is highly recommended to use the JSON-formatted input file described in the following section.
+The legacy input file format `.inp` is depreciated and may be removed in future releases.

 The simplest example can be found under the `example/onecube` folder.
 Please run `createmesh.m` first from Matlab/Octave to create all the mesh files, which include